ulif/zwiebelkuchen-img/README.md

 `zwiebelkuchen` is a raspberrypi-3 device acting as a wireless repeater, that routes all traffic through `tor`.

+It is built for raspberry-3 only and requires an additional wifi-dongle to operate.

 ## Building your own
 The `zwiebelkucen` image is built with the same script that generates the